 - 9.3.1 Personal Leave means either paid sick or carers' leave. - 9.3.2 An Employee (other than a casual Employee) is entitled to 11 days personal leave per completed year of service.
-Part-time Employees accumulate an accrual on a pro-rata basis calculated according to their ordinary hours of work per completed year of service. - 9.3.3 Subject to clause 9.3.6.3 and 9.3.7.3, personal leave prescribed shall be granted and the Employee shall be entitled to payment in respect of an absence, provided that if so required by Council, the Employee produces medical evidence, to prove that they were unable to attend for duty on the day or days in respect of which they are claiming personal leave.
+Part-time Employees accumulate an accrual on a pro-rata basis calculated according to their ordinary hours of work per completed year of service. - 9.3.3 Subject to clause 7.2.3.2 of the Award, personal leave prescribed shall be granted and the Employee shall be entitled to payment in respect of an absence, provided that if so required by Council, the Employee produces medical evidence, to prove that they were unable to attend for duty on the day or days in respect of which they are claiming personal leave.
 Medical evidence being a medical certificate from a medical practitioner or statutory declaration.
-Medical evidence required by the Employee to support a personal leave absence will be sourced in the Employee's own time. - 9.3.4 Any personal leave not taken shall accumulate from year to year. - 9.3.5 Personal leave cannot be cashed out and any unused entitlement will not be paid upon termination.
+Medical evidence required by the Employee to support a personal leave absence will be sourced in the Employee's own time. - 9.3.4 The 85th Percentile formula is utilised for administering when medical evidence is required to support a personal leave absence.
+In this formula, it calculates if an Employee that has used over 85% of their accrued personal leave entitlement calculated over a three-year and a 10-year period. - 9.3.4.1 When the Employee exceeds 85% in both categories they will need to provide medical evidence each time they are absent.
+The Employee's line manager will advise the Employee when they have reached the 85th percentile and advise medical evidence is required for future leave absences until the 85th percentile is no longer exceeded in both categories. - 9.3.4.2 The line manager will apply discretion, in consultation with People Experience in cases where the Employee is new who has not accrued enough personal leave to date or when an Employee has suffered a long term medical condition requiring an extended absence. - 9.3.4.3 Council may request the Employee to provide medical evidence for any personal leave absence. - 9.3.5 Medical evidence, being a medical certificate from a medical practitioner or other reasonable evidence, is required for personal leave absences of more than two (2) consecutive days, i.e. including when personal leave is requested when the absence falls over a weekend such as a Friday and Monday. - 9.3.6 Any personal leave not taken shall accumulate from year to year. - 9.3.7 Personal leave cannot be cashed out and any unused entitlement will not be paid upon termination.

-9.3.6 Sick Leave
+9.3.8 Sick Leave

-- 9.3.6.1 Sick leave means an Employee who is absent from duty on account of personal illness or injury, other than an injury for which workers compensation is payable, shall be entitled to sick leave. - 9.3.6.2 An Employee must give the Employer notice of the leave.
-The notice must be given where practicable prior to the commencement of the working day and provide an estimated duration or expected period of the leave. - 9.3.6.3 An Employee shall be allowed a maximum aggregate of five days personal leave per annum without providing medical evidence.
-Provided that for any period of personal leave exceeding two consecutive days, or single days taken together with a public holiday or rostered day off, or where (both) the days preceding and following a weekend are taken off duty, satisfactory medical evidence shall be submitted by the Employee.
-Council may request the Employee to provide medical evidence for any sick leave absence. - 9.3.6.4 Failure to provide medical evidence to Council's satisfaction may result in non-payment of leave.
+- 9.3.8.1 Sick leave means an Employee who is absent from duty on account of personal illness or injury, other than an injury for which workers compensation is payable, shall be entitled to sick leave. - 9.3.8.2 An Employee must give the Employer notice of the leave.
+The notice must be given where practicable prior to the commencement of the working day and provide an estimated duration or expected period of the leave.

+9.3.8.3 Failure to provide medical evidence to Council's satisfaction may result in non-payment of leave.

-9.3.7 Carers' Leave
+9.3.9 Carers' Leave